Quick, name three ways to invest in real estate.

 How to Invest in Coworking Spaces

 The easiest way to invest in coworking spaces is by investing in REITs that include them.
 Examples include Boston Properties (BXP) and Washington REIT (WRE).
-These can be purchased through most investment accounts like You Invest by J.P.
-Morgan.
+These can be purchased through most investment accounts like J.P.
+Morgan Investing.

 Or you could take a more hands-on approach.
 If you currently own or lease office space, but don’t use all of it, why not rent it out?
 You certainly wouldn’t be alone.
 Nearly two-thirds of all coworking spaces in the United States are side businesses for their owners, per trade publication Deskmag.